azmisaud/Graph/README.md

 ## Installation
 1. Clone the repository
-2. Navigated to the directory
+2. Navigate to the directory

 ## Usage
 - Each solution can be uploaded on GFG.
 - If you are doing it in your IDE, please make sure to add the main method.
 The methods are provided, whole code is not provided.

 ## Contribution
 Contributions are welcome!
 If you have a new graph problem solution or an improvement to an existing one, feel free to open a pull request.
-Please ensure your solution is well-documented and tested.
+Please ensure your solution is well tested.